Antral follicle count over 35 – a clinic answers your questions

 What can I do right now?

-The first step is a conversation.
-At Clínica Tambre, the team approach is to listen, taking the time to understand your history, needs, and goals.
+The first step is a consultation.
+At Tambre Group, the approach is always patient-first, listening carefully to medical history, emotional concerns, and reproductive goals.

 If you’re already in treatment and considering transferring your care, Tambre makes the process smooth, supportive, and stress-free.